hunghsinke/P4D_Assignment-3/README.md

 ## What library I use:
 Mosonary- https://masonry.desandro.com/layout
-This is used for the picture layout.
+This is used for the Montage layout.

 I have tried to use Glide JS library, but it did not provide me with enough value to keep working on it.
 This was originally used to do a scrolling image collage.
 Here is my thoughts on the experience using this library: